groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/pcl-to-csv.md

         - icon: "far fa-file-PCL"
           title: " About PCL File Format"
           content: |
             PCL stands for Printer Command Language which is a Page Description Language introduced by Hewlett Packard (HP).
-HP created PCL to provide an efficient way for controlling printer features across many different printing devices.
-The format was originally developed for HP's dot matrix and Inkjet printers, but has been part of various thermal, matrix and page printers with the passage of time.
-The format underwent several different revisions, resulting in different versions where each version was enhanced to meet the demands of time with respect to the printer control features.
-Today, PCL is the most widely spread printer language in the laster printer market.
+HP created PCL to provide an efficient way of controlling printer features across many different printing devices.
+The format was originally developed for HP’s dot-matrix and Inkjet printers but has been part of various thermal, matrix, and page printers with the passage of time.
+The format underwent several different revisions, resulting in different versions where each version was enhanced to meet the demands of time with respect to the printer control features

           link: "https://docs.fileformat.com/page-description-language/pcl/"

     format:
         # format loop
-        - icon: "fas fa-file-csv"
+        - icon: "far fa-file-excel"
           title: " About CSV File Format"
           content: |
             Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
-Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
-Data imported from such files is arranged in cells of a spreadsheet for representation to user.

           link: "https://docs.fileformat.com/spreadsheet/csv/"